Cargo (album)

-Cargo is the second studio album by the Australian pop rock band Men at Work, which was released in April 1983.
+Cargo is the second album by the Australian pop rock band Men at Work.
+It was released on 29 April 1983 by CBS Records in Australia and by Columbia Records in the United States and Canada.
 It peaked at No. 1 on the Australian Kent Music Report Albums Chart, No. 2 in New Zealand, No. 3 on the United States Billboard 200, and No. 8 on the United Kingdom Albums Chart.

 Four singles were released from the album, with "Overkill" being an international top 10 hit in Canada, Ireland, Norway, and US Billboard Hot 100.

-This was the last Men at Work album to feature the original lineup.
+This was the last Men at Work album to feature the original line-up.